qtnc/6pad2/doc/python-scripting-api.md

 lineSafeStartOffset(lineNumber) -> int:
 :	Return the character position corresponding to the true beginning of the given line number, where the first non-space character is found.
 First line is line 0. lineIndentLevel(lineNumber) -> int:
-:	Return the indentation level of the given line. substring(start, end) -> str:
+:	Return the indentation level of the given line, according to current indentation settings. substring(start, end) -> str:
 :	Gets a substring of the whole text currently being edited. replace(start, end, newText) -> None: